Rob Heaton graduated from Carson High School back in 1995, but has never held a job in Carson City.

 Heaton, 36, has opened Talents Athletic Center, a sports facility located in North Carson that offers programs on agility, speed, strength, conditioning, personal training and group program development for kids 5 to 18.

-The facility, which has undergone a soft opening for six weeks, has a 35-yard field turf field which hosts indoor soccer and flag football games.
+The facility, which has undergone a soft opening for six weeks, has a 35-yard turf field which hosts indoor soccer and flag football games.

 Currently, the facility is hosting a 15-team league with 125 players and an indoor soccer league for 12-under players.

 In the near future, there will be two batting cages, a pitching area and an area where you can field groundballs.

 Heaton had been flying around the world working for other people, but he knew that Carson City needed this type of facility.
 The city offered very little for school-age kids, especially after hours and during vacations.